About Lord Sarfraz

 Prime Minister's Trade Envoy

-In January, 2022, Lord Sarfraz was appointed as the Prime Minister's Trade Envoy to Singapore.
-In this role, he works to strengthen trade and investment relationships between the UK and Singapore.
+Lord Sarfraz was appointed the Prime Minister's Trade Envoy to Singapore from 2022-24, serving under three PM's.
+In this role, he worked to strengthen trade and investment relationships with Singapore, the UK's largest trade and investment partner in Southeast Asia.

 Career

-He is the founder of NetZeroAg, an agricultural technology business that works with tens of thousands of smallholder farmers in Asia to increase yields and incomes, while reducing emissions and water usage.
+Lord Sarfraz is the founder of NetZeroAg, an agricultural technology company working with tens of thousands of smallholder farmers across Asia to increase yields and incomes while reducing emissions and water consumption.

 He was named to Silicon Valley Business Journal’s “40 under 40” list, and received the 9th Emerging Leader Award by M&A Advisor.